7ep/r3z/docs/development_handbook.md

 Behavior-Driven Development (BDD)
 ---------------------------------

-BDD files will have a suffix of "BDD".
+BDD files will often have a suffix of "BDD".
 See "EnteringTimeBDD" for a sample.

-Note that there are centralized BDD files in the test/resources/BDD directory.
-To see the pattern that is used, examine any of the files in that directory with a suffix of BDD.html and the corresponding code.
+Note that there is a type in the system called "UserStory" and one called "BDDScenario", both of which are in the test source code.
+All the user stories are located in src/test/kotlin/coverosR3z/bdd, and if you "find usages" on any of them (e.g. EditTimeUserStory), it will lead to the related scenario, such as:

+    editTime - An employee should be able to edit the number of hours worked from a previous time entry

+Examine that method for an example of how this works.

+Once all the tests are complete, you will see the BDD results written to build/bdd

 Test Helpers